-Situated along Lake Street at the intersection of Park Lane, this prominent location called for a solution that knits into the urban fabric of downtown Kirkland and promotes Sotheby's brand and role as the "Connoisseurs of Life."
-By utilizing openness and transparency between the spaces we were able to capitalize on opportunities for tenants to mix, inspire and be inspired by each other.
-Sotheby's business operations take place in an open office at the rear of the space, with views of Lake Washington.
-Enclosed offices and conference rooms run along one wall while the rest of the work space is open and flexible.
-We designed a system of desks that nest together and can be easily stowed away when desired allowing this space to transform from open office to event space.
+Situated at the intersection of Lake Street and Park Lane, this prime location demanded a design that seamlessly blended with downtown Kirkland's urban fabric and highlighted Sotheby's brand as "Connoisseurs of Life."
+The design utilized openness and transparency between spaces to foster interaction and inspiration among tenants.
+Sotheby's business operations occur in an open office at the rear of the space, with views of Lake Washington.
+Enclosed offices and conference rooms run along one wall, while the rest of the workspace is open and flexible.
+A system of desks was designed to nest together and be easily stowed away when desired, allowing this space to transform from an open office to an event space.

-A unique conference room divides the larger tenant space.
-This conference space presents itself as an Art object within the larger space.
-A series of sliding pocket doors allow the object to open, continuing the theme of flexibility and design that can adapt to the office's fluctuating needs for both privacy and gathering.
-Sotheby's reception desk inhabits the building's main lobby, rather than the tenant space, allowing Sotheby's to engage further with the building's other tenants and occupants.
-The reception desk also functions as a concierge for the larger building allowing Sotheby's to help contribute to the activities and events of the community of tenants and building occupants.
+A distinctive conference room separates the larger tenant area, functioning as an art object within the space.
+A series of sliding pocket doors enable the object to open, continuing the theme of flexibility and design that can adapt to the office's fluctuating needs for privacy and gathering.
+Positioned in the main lobby instead of the tenant space, Sotheby's reception desk promotes engagement with other tenants and occupants.
+Doubling as a concierge for the building, the reception desk allows Sotheby's to contribute to the community's activities and events.